About Me

 What I do

 Broadly, I use mathematical tools to answer questions related to infectious diseases.
-I have just completed my PhD at the University of California, Berkeley in Computational Biology, where I was co-advised by Dr. Mike Boots and Dr. Joe Lewnard.
-Before coming to Berkeley for graduate school, I graduated from the University of Chicago with a BS in Computational and Applied Mathematics.
-There I had the opportunity to work under Dr. Sarah Cobey on modeling B Cell selection.
+I am a postdoctoral researcher at the University of Chicago with Dr. Sarah Cobey studying the adaptive immune system and its effect on infectious disease transmission and evolution.
+I completed my PhD at the University of California, Berkeley in the Center for Computational Biology, where I worked with Dr. Mike Boots and Dr. Joe Lewnard.
+Before Berkeley, I graduated from the University of Chicago with a BS in Computational and Applied Mathematics.
+During that period I had the opportunity to work under Dr. Cobey modeling B Cell selection.

 Why I do it